PaulieRocks/RobotFramework_LeanFT/README.md

 (5) All the objects in the jar are now available for robot keywords.

-(6) USe the documentation file "WinLFT_Documentation.html" available within this repo for the keywords available.
+(6) Use the documentation file "WinLFT_Documentation.html" available within this repo for the keywords available.